Salina man arrested after allegedly killing father and beating mother

 Officers responded to a home on Mellinger Drive for a reported domestic violence call Saturday evening.
 Police determined that Chad Jones had allegedly beaten his father and 78-year-old mother before leaving the scene.

-EMS crews determined that the Carlton Jones had life threatening injuries and he was transported to Salina Regional Health Center where he was placed in the intensive care unit.
+EMS crews determined that Carlton Jones had life-threatening injuries, and he was transported to Salina Regional Health Center where he was placed in the intensive care unit.

 On Sunday afternoon, Carlton Jones died of his injuries.